Resort Municipality, Prince Edward Island

-Resort Municipality, officially named the Resort Municipality of Stanley Bridge, Hope River, Bayview, Cavendish and North Rustico, is the lone municipality in Prince Edward Island, Canada that holds resort municipality status.
+Resort Municipality, officially named the Resort Municipality of Stanley Bridge, Hope River, Bayview, Cavendish and North Rustico, is a resort municipality in Prince Edward Island, Canada.
+It is the sole such municipality in the province.
 It was established in 1990.

 History

 A rural resort area to the north and northwest of North Rustico, comprising several communities, was incorporated as the Resort Municipality of Stanley Bridge, Hope River, Bayview, Cavendish and North Rustico by order in council in 1990.

 Geography

 Resort Municipality is located within Queens County approximately 35 km northwest of Charlottetown.
 It borders the Town of North Rustico and straddles several geographic levels in the province, including the townships of Lot 21, Lot 22, Lot 23 and Lot 24 as well as the parishes of Grenville and Charlotte.

 Localities within Resort Municipality include Bayview, Cavendish, Stanley Bridge, and Green Gables.
 The municipal office is located in Cavendish at the intersection of Route 6 and Route 13.